sguzman/LeetCode/README.md

 The test executable is not suppose to be all encompassing.
 Just a little thing to verify that my code mostly works.

+#### Disclaimer
+As you would expect, this contains solutions to programming problems.
+LeetCode seems cool with people discussing and posting solutions to their problems.
+They have a discussion forum associated with every problem, for example, [here's](https://leetcode.com/discuss/questions/oj/pascals-triangle) for their pascal triangle generation problem.
+So, they would probably be okay with people hosting solutions on GitHub.

 #### Languages
 - C++